ford-at-home/whispersync/README.md

 ## 📦 Overview

 ### Use Case
-You record voice memos into folders like `work`, `memories`, or `gitub_ideas` on your iPhone.
+You record voice memos into folders like `work`, `memories`, or `github_ideas` on your iPhone.
 These are transcribed (locally or remotely), synced to S3, and processed via AWS Strands agents triggered by S3 events.

 ---